Title: Department Chair, Associate Professor, Organic Chemistry

 Organometallic chemistry bridges the gap between organic and inorganic chemistry, with applications ranging from material science to organic synthesis.
 My research interests focus on the catalytic applications of transition metal complexes with synthetic organic applications.
 Summarized below is the current research ongoing in my group, including future plans.
 Mechanistic and structural studies are necessary parts of this program, and ab initio calculations will be applied when appropriate.
 One of the points that will be emphasized in my research group will be the development of catalyst systems that are useful at practical temperatures and pressures, and possibly under less than anaerobic or moisture free conditions.

-"Utility of the Nudged Elastic Band Method in Identifying the Minimum Energy Path of an Elementary Organometallic Reaction Step," McPherson, Kate E.; Bartolotti, Libero J.; Morehead, Andrew T.; Sargent, Andrew L. Organometallics (2016), in press.
+"Utility of the Nudged Elastic Band Method in Identifying the Minimum Energy Path of an Elementary Organometallic Reaction Step," McPherson, Kate E.; Bartolotti, Libero J.; Morehead, Andrew T.; Sargent, Andrew L. Organometallics (2016), 35, 1861-1865.

 "Mechanism of Rhodium-Catalyzed Intramolecular Hydroacylation: A Computational Study" Hyatt, I. F. Dempsey; Anderson, Heather K.; Morehead, Andrew T.; Sargent, Andrew L. Organometallics (2008), 27, 135-147.